LexCC/swift-learning/README.md

   + Step 4: If administrator delete partition on disk, dev_id set to none in _replica2part2dev accordingly.
   + Step 5: Gather partitions which are not satify dispersion principle.
   + Step 6: Gather partitions which are overweight.
+  + Step 7: Assign appropriate devices for assign_parts.
+  + Step 8: Save the results as ring file.
 <details>
   <summary>Step 1 Code</summary>